The Scientifically-Proven Workout (Part Two)

 While the components of Cycle 1 were a bit basic, preparing your body for the work to come, Cycle 2 takes your training up a notch.
 “Cycle 1 is the time during which fundamental movement patterns are learned and a solid foundation for high-level training is set,” says Matthew N. Berenc, director of the Equinox Fitness Training Institute.
 “Cycle 2 is where a higher level of stress is applied to the learned patterns and the participants start to engage in higher-intensity programming.
 Now more weight or volume of training is being used and the complexity of some movements has increased.”

 As with Cycle 1, you'll progress through three specific categories of exercise: Movement Prep, Strength, and Metabolic.
 Remember, in the study, each individual cycle lasted four weeks, so consider this a sneak preview of the workout you will be doing in the second phase of training.
-Click on the slideshow above to see Berenc demonstrate the Cycle 2 workout.
+Click on the slideshow below to see Berenc demonstrate the Cycle 2 workout.
 And circle back next Monday to access Cycle 3.

 Start at the beginning.
 Get the Cycle 1 workout.